Harteex/ExLauncher/Docs/Theming/docs/viewref.md

 #### itemSize
 ItemSize is a single value defining either row height or column width depending on orientation.

+#### contentInset
+Defines how far from the border a selected view should be.
+Leading and trailing values (in the set orientation) can be defined as two values with a space between them.
+If just a single value is provided, that value will apply for both leading and trailing content inset.
+If leading and trailing content inset overlap, the trailing value will be adjusted to be adjacent to the leading value, subtracted the size of the content view.

 ## GridView

 #### orientation